 I don’t know about you, but God often uses such roundabout paths or methods to get me where He wants me.
 Perhaps it reflects my stubborn mind, or the difficult ways in which I make decisions.
 But through each stage, He remained persistent in His efforts and calling.
 Do you have similar stories to share from your walk with God?

-The Bible provides little background about Hosea, so much of what you read here – outside of references to this “minor” prophet’s wife – represents a novelist’s speculation based on Hosea’s namesake book and the time period.
+The Bible provides little background about Hosea.
+Analysts estimate his prophetic ministry may have ranged from 755 to 715 BC, which fits this narrative.
+Much of what you read here – outside of references to this “minor” prophet’s wife – represents a novelist’s speculation based on the time period and Hosea’s namesake book, which provides cultural insights on these dynamic times.

 Benjamin’s observations about Bethel’s temple district also reflect historical speculation.
-We do not know how many temples Jezebel’s initiatives brought about, if any.
-Often the sinful turns that earned the biblical phrase “evils in the sight of the Lord” started with the manipulation or desecration of the Hebrew God’s temple – or in this case, the substitute places of worship established by Israeli kings in Bethel and Dan.
-We have no idea how many foreign temples Jeroboam II allowed, if any.
-As suggested later in The Jonah Cycle, such heathen worship by the Israeli people may have taken place not in a recognized temple, but a hidden or secluded place, or a home.
-But with the number of deities favored by Israel’s neighbors, and the spread of such beliefs over generations among the Hebrew people, worship options most likely grew and became more recognized over time, as would their suppliers.
-The Book of Hosea offers insights on this.
+The Bible does not tell us how many temples Jezebel’s initiatives brought about, although it does disclose one dedicated to Baal that King Jehu shut down.
+Often the sinful turns that earned the biblical phrase “evils in the sight of the Lord” started with the manipulation or desecration of Hebrew worship practices, including the substitute places of worship established by Israeli kings in Bethel and Dan.
+We have no idea how many foreign temples Jeroboam II allowed under his reign, if any.
+As suggested later in The Jonah Cycle, such heathen worship often took place not in a recognized temple, but a hidden or secluded location, from a home to a vale or hilltop.
+But with the number of deities favored by Israel’s neighbors, and the spread of such beliefs among the Hebrew people from the time of the Judges through the kings, worship options most likely grew and became more open and recognized over time.
+For those with plenty of time or a desire to dig, the Old Testament books of Judges, Samuel, Kings, Chronicles, and Hosea offer plentiful insights on this.
+Those seeing a summary should go straight to 2nd Kings, chapter 17.

 Benjamin’s spiritual awareness blossoms with a Chapter 7 epiphany.
 As he escapes his owners, fear of pursuit tightens his focus… and Benjamin is charmed by the nature around him.
 It marks perhaps the first time Benjamin notices God’s invisible qualities, as explained in Romans 1:20.